 Federal law requires local homeless Continuums of Care to conduct a point-in-time homeless count every other year.
 These numbers determine funding levels for many of the homeless programs.
 An issue arose frequently when a newspaper reporter submitted a public records request for identifying information from the required survey.
 This is extremely sensitive because the homeless are often concerned during these surveys with their privacy being maintained.
-If there was concern about this information becoming public, homeless individuals would be less likely to participate in the survey.
+If there were concern about this information becoming public, homeless individuals would be less likely to participate in the survey.
 This, in turn, affects federal funding levels from HUD.
 Therefore, Palm Beach County SUPPORTS legislation that would allow identifying information such as name and date of birth to remain exempt from public record requests.
-Additionally, Palm Beach County SUPPORTS legislation that would keep youth information exempt from public record.
-In 2017, SB 1024 passed the Senate 36-0 but died in messages because HB 381 did not receive a hearing.
+Additionally, Palm Beach County SUPPORTS legislation exempt from public record.